-E-mail around to local orthodontists' offices (focus on rich areas/downtown Toronto, this is where the talented ones will tend to work), briefly present your case/circumstances and ask specifically about whether Dr. ____ has experience using Won Moon's MSE (this is a superior version of the standard MARPE, engages the maxilla bi-cortically, and results in full mid-facial expansion) -- if an ortho has experience using this device, then they probably know their shit and care about staying on top of the research and innovations in their field, which is already a good sign.
+E-mail around to local orthodontists' offices (focus on rich areas/downtown Toronto, this is where the talented ones will tend to work), briefly present your case/circumstances and ask specifically about whether Dr. ____ has experience using Won Moon's MSE (this is a superior version of the standard MARPE, engages the maxilla bi-cortically, and results in full mid-facial expansion) -- if an ortho has experience using this device, then they probably know their [Rude Language or Insults are not tolerated] and care about staying on top of the research and innovations in their field, which is already a good sign.
 Go in and consult with a few orthos who have experience using the MSE and see what they recommend beyond it as far as treatment and fixing your jaws -- many will probably recommend combining MSE + facemask (standard for class 3 patients like yourself), which are highly synergistic due to the disruptive effect the MSE has on all perimaxillary sutures, and can result in a distraction osteogenesis-like effect on the entire midface.

 Thanks a lot for your advice.
 So expansion with the RN-Sagittal is not going to be strong enough to push my teeth far enough to fix class III?